-As of December 29, 2018, we leased sixteen store properties and one distribution center from entities in which Messrs.
+As of March 30, 2019, we leased sixteen store properties and one distribution center from entities in which Messrs.
 Lindberg and Read or their respective families, had a direct or indirect material interest.
-These entities received aggregate annual lease payments of in fiscal year 2018 of approximately \$6.6 million.
+These entities received aggregate annual lease payments in fiscal year 2018 of approximately \$6.6 million and of approximately \$1.5 million in the first quarter 2019.
 The leases for seven of these stores expire in August 2024.
 The leases on the ten remaining properties expire on various dates between December 2020 and December 2032.